stubbs28/xdomain-program-test/README.md

 # Xdomain Program Test
 > Scans a file against OPSWAT metadefender.

-This is a simple program for scanning a file against the metadefender.opswat.com API.
+This is a simple program for scanning a file against the [OPSWAT MetaDefender Cloud](metadefender.opswat.com).

 ## Setup